scrom/Experiments/README.md

 Development & deployment platforms
 -----------------------------------
-This game is deliberately developed on Windows and as a result, will avoid any UNIX/LINUX-only Node features or packages.
+This game is developed on Windows but is designed to be able to run from docker Linux containers.
+I'l do a full writeup/script on deployment.
+Once it's ready, I'm hoping to host on AWS. (mostly for the extra learning experience)
-Having said that, it will likely be deployed to docker Linux containers. *(in the past it was deployed to Heroku - I'm sure I've already mentioned that)*
+*(in the past it was deployed to Heroku - I'm sure I've already mentioned that)*

-Whilst the game was originally developed in Visual Studio 2012 and can still be developed in VS2022, I've found it best to work on it using VSCode.
+Whilst the game was originally developed in Visual Studio 2012 and can still be developed in VS2022, I've found it far better to work on it using VSCode.

 Tests